Buying real estate in Malaysia?

 investing in real estate in Malaysia

-What are the top reasons you should consider investing in property in Malaysia, and what are some reasons you probably shouldn't?
+What are the best reasons to invest in property in Malaysia, and what are some reasons you should avoid it?

 It's something we develop in our Malaysia property pack.